 and its outer vertex boundary $\cL_N \df\partial\cH_N^-$.
-We shall consider the family $\cD_N$ of nearest neighbour paths from the origin $0$ to $\cL_N$.
-The name {\em stretched} stipulates that although the second end-point of $\gamma\in\cD_N$ is constrained to lie on $\cL_N$, there are no other restrictions on the geometry of polymers, which can bend and self-intersect.
-In the Brownian version of this problem~\cite{Sznitman}, an alternative designation often used in the literature is {\em crossing Brownian motion}.
+We shall consider the family~$\cD_N$ of nearest-neighbor paths from the origin $0$ to $\cL_N$.
+The name \textit{stretched} stipulates that although the second endpoint of $\gamma\in\cD_N$ is constrained to lie on $\cL _N$, there are no other restrictions on the geometry of polymers, which can bend and self-intersect.
+In the Brownian version of this problem \cite{Sznitman}, an alternative designation often used in the literature is \textit{crossing Brownian motion}.

-The weight $W_{\gl ,\beta}^\go (\gamma )$ of a polymer $\gamma = \lb \gamma (0), \dots ,\gamma (n)\rb \in\cD_N$ is given by
+The weight $W_{\gl,\beta}^\go(\gamma)$ of a polymer $\gamma= ( \gamma(0), \dots,\gamma(n))\in\cD_N$ is given by

-Here $\gl >\gl_0\df \log (2 d+2)$, $\beta >0$ and the random environment $\{V^\go(x)\}_{x\in\bbZ^{d+1}}$, $\omega\in\Omega$, is assumed to be i.i.d., $ V^\go (x )\stackrel{\rm d}{\sim} V$, and such that
+Here $\gl>\gl_0\df\log(2 d+2)$, $\beta>0$ and the random environment $\{V^\go(x)\}_{x\in\bbZ^{d+1}}$, $\omega\in\Omega$, is assumed to be i.i.d., $ V^\go(x )\stackrel{\mathrm{d}}{\sim} V$, and such that: